engity-com/bifroest/docs/reference/auditlog/events.md

 * `rate-limit`: the per-source or service-wide token bucket had no detail token available.
 * `journal-reserve`: the configured minimum free filesystem space would have been crossed by a suppressible write.

-The first suppression in a rate-limited episode is written immediately with `count: 1`.
-Further suppressions are counted in memory and written at a bounded cadence or during orderly shutdown.
-If the reserve is reached while a `rate-limit` aggregate is pending, that aggregate retains its `rate-limit` reason and outcome and is written once using the emergency reserve; only later evaluations are counted as `journal-reserve`.
-A hard crash can lose only the not-yet-flushed count; the first signed event still proves that detail suppression began.
-While the journal reserve is active, Bifröst does not repeatedly consume the reserve for markers and periodically probes for recovery only when further unauthenticated evaluations arrive.
+* The first rate-limited suppression is signed immediately with `count: 1`.
+Later counts are aggregated in memory and flushed periodically or at orderly shutdown.
+A hard crash can lose **only unflushed counts**, not the first signed marker.
+* If the journal reserve is reached while a `rate-limit` aggregate is pending, that aggregate keeps its reason and outcome and uses the emergency reserve.
+Only later suppressed evaluations count as `journal-reserve`.
+While the reserve is active, recovery is probed when new unauthenticated evaluations arrive; markers do not repeatedly consume it.

-During orderly shutdown, pending aggregate counts are final audit records and bypass `minimumFreeBytes`.
-These bounded emergency writes can consume the configured reserve.
-If any final aggregate cannot be recorded, shutdown still attempts every other audit log and resource cleanup but returns an error instead of reporting a complete audit flush.
+* Final aggregates during orderly shutdown bypass `minimumFreeBytes` as bounded emergency writes.
+If one fails, Bifröst still closes other resources but reports an incomplete audit flush.

 #### `authentication.completed`